shafaqarefin/Skin-Disease-Detection-and-Intelligent-advising-System/README.md

 # 🏥 Skin Disease Analyzer

-An AI-powered web application that analyzes skin images and provides disease recommendations using **EfficientNet CV model** combined with **Google Gemini LLM** for intelligent medical insights.
+An AI-powered web application that analyzes skin images and provides disease recommendations using **EfficientNet CV model** combined with **Google Gemini LLM** and **SQLLite** for intelligent medical insights.

 ---